lamaliang/TaiESM1_nudgin/README.md

 # taiesm1_nudging

 created: Dec 27, 2024
 This is the code base for nudging utility for TaiESM1.
 The original code is from NCAR for CESM1.0.

-Including the
-* code_nudge.f90: fortran code for nudging
+* code_nudge.f90: fortran code for nudging utility.
-* cam_nl_: namelist setup:
+* user_nl_cam   : namelist setup for nudging.
+Options can be found in the file.

 ## Reference:
 Ma et al. (2015):

 ## Nudging forcing ##
-A set of forcing from reanalysis is necessary.
+A set of forcing from reanalysis is necessary for nudging run.
 An example for nudging dataset is as following:
 big:  /lfs/home/ychwang/DATA_NUDGE_ERAITM/